mdavis-xyz/mdavis.xyz/pages/voting/content.md

 Many people ask the question:

-> If I can securely do my banking online, why can't I cast my vote online?
+> "If I can securely do my banking online, why can't I cast my vote online?"

 The short answer is that banking and elections have two very different threat models.